zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

     ![](images/ed90e634e7779548a6f7aebecec5e189.png " ")

-## Task 5: Create New Image Version
+## Task 5: Create Gold Image

 In this section, we will create Gold Image *Tier1-19 SIDB Linux-x64*

-1. Review Reference Home Setup
+1. Review Reference home Setup

-    Just as it was done for the first version of this image, a reference 19.7 Oracle Home is needed to create a new version of the image and was setup in advance. [*/u01/app/oracle/product/19/db\_home\_src*].
-This reference Oracle Home is discovered in Enterprise Manager as shown below and will be used to create and new version of the Gold Image.
+    Just as it was done for the first version of this image, a reference 19.7 Oracle home is needed to create a new version of the image and was setup in advance. [*/u01/app/oracle/product/19/db\_home\_src*].
+This reference Oracle home is discovered in Enterprise Manager as shown below and will be used to create and new version of the Gold Image.

 2. Navigate to “***Targets >> All Targets***” and type in “*Orasidb19c\_home1\_2020\_05\_13\_04\_24\_10\_emcc.marketplace.com\_2953*” in the “*Search Target Name*” box.